 How often should the timing belt on a Mazda be changed?

-It is important that you adhere to the manufacturer's guidelines, but at the same time it is also important that you discuss this with your mechanic when your Mazda is being serviced.
+It is important that you adhere to the manufacturer's guidelines, but at the same time it is also important that you discuss this with your mechanic when your Mazda is being serviced is being serviced.
 Sometimes manufacturers change their recommendations, and garages are always up-to-date on these matters.

 The belt should never look worn or have frayed edges.
 This is a definite sign that the belt is ready to be replaced.
 If you do not get it changed in time, you run the risk of it snapping while driving and thereby damaging the engine seriously.